Edward Sharpe and the Magnetic Zeros at Shepherd’s Bush Empire

 Photo: Drew de Fawkes

-For further information about Edward Sharpe and the Magnetic Zeros and future events visit here.
+For further information and future events visit Edward Sharpe and the Magnetic Zeros’ website here.

 Watch the video for Home here: